carlhueffmeier/functional-js-1/README.md

 npm install
 ```

-2. Execute each file with from the project folder
+2. Execute each file from within the project folder

 ```
 node episode-01.js